Woonerf: Belgium

 Belgian traffic regulation (art.
 2.32) defines the woonerf and the generic erf, and their traffic sign.
 The woonerf has a residential focus; the erf can have other primary uses like “crafts, trade, tourism, education and recreation”.

 In art.
 22bis, the Belgian traffic regulation describes what is and what isn’t allowed in a (woon)erf:

 Netherlands

-Under Article 44 of the Dutch traffic code, motorised traffic in a woonerf or "recreation area" is restricted to walking pace.
+Under Article 44 of the Dutch traffic code, motorised traffic in a woonerf or "recreation area" is restricted to 15 km/h in the Netherlands.